Cash vs. Accrual Accounting for Nonprofits: The Basics

 If your nonprofit uses the cash accounting method, you'll wait to record all of the pledged donations from the peer-to-peer campaign until you receive the money in March, so they will all count toward next year's revenue totals.
 For the supply rental, you'll count the deposit toward this year's expenses and the outstanding balance toward next year's, depending on which year you make the payment.

-If you use the accrual method, you’ll record any peer-to-peer campaign pledges made in December under this year’s revenue totals, and donations pledged from January onwards will count toward next year’s.
-Because you committed to pay for the supplies this year, you’ll record the full amount of the rental (both the deposit and the outstanding balance) under this year’s expenses.
+If you use the accrual method, you'll record any peer-to-peer campaign pledges made in December under this year's revenue totals, and donations pledged from January onwards will count toward next year's.
+Since you committed to paying for the supplies this year, you'll record the full amount of the rental (including both the deposit and the outstanding balance) under this year's expenses.

-Benefits of Cash Accounting & Accrual Accounting for Nonprofits
+What Are the Benefits of Cash Accounting & Accrual Accounting for Nonprofits?

 Nonprofit accounting isn’t a one-size-fits-all situation, and different methods have their benefits and drawbacks.
 To help you figure out whether your organization would be better served by a cash accounting system or an accrual accounting system, let’s break down the advantages and disadvantages of each.